-Legal Group (Conditionality) Labour Market Regime Descriptor No work related Working enough Claimants whose earnings are over the individual or household Conditionality Earnings Threshold (CET) OR; self-employed and Minimum Income Floor(MIF) applies requirements No work related requirements Claimants not expected to work at present.
-Includes claimants too sick to work or limited capability, over State Pension age, with significant caring responsibilities / severely disabled person for at least 35 hours and lead carers with a child under 1 year old Work focused interview only Work focused interview only Claimants expected to work in the future but are currently nominated lead carers for children.
-This includes lead carers where the youngest child is aged 1 Work preparation Work preparation Claimants expected to work in the future, but not expected to look for work at this stage.
-This includes those assessed as having limited capability for work (LCW) and those who are the lead carer where the youngest child is aged 2 All Work Related Requirements (in all cases earnings must be below either the individual or household conditionality earnings threshold) Light touch Claimants with individual or household earnings above the Administrative Earnings Threshold (AET) but earnings are not enough to take them above the relevant individual or household conditionality earnings threshold (CET) Intensive work search Claimants not working and those working but earning very low amounts, and expected to take intensive action to secure work or work more.
-Including claimants with a health condition and a current fit note who have not yet been assessed by the WCA process.
-Claimants self-employed and the MIF does not apply.
-From 3 April 2017 Lead carers whose youngest child is aged 3 -4 will be moved to the Intensive work search regime
+Legal Group (Conditionality) Labour Market regime Descriptor No work related requirements Working enough Claimants whose earnings are over the individual or household Conditionality Earnings Threshold (CET) OR; self-employed and Minimum Income Floor (MIF) applies No work related requirements Claimants not expected to work at present.
+This includes: claimants with limited capability for work related activity following the Work Capability Assessment (WCA) over State Pension age significant caring responsibilities for severely disabled person for at least 35 hours lead carers with a child under 1 year old Work focused interview Work focused interview Claimants expected to work in the future but are currently nominated lead carers for children.
+This includes: lead carers where the youngest child is aged one lead foster carers and in some cases their partner carer Work preparation Work preparation Claimants expected to work in the future, but not expected to look for work at this stage.
+This includes: those assessed as having limited capability for work (LCW) following the WCA lead carer where the youngest child is aged 2 All Work Related Requirements Light touch Claimants with individual or household earnings above the Administrative Earnings Threshold (AET) but earnings are not enough to take them above the relevant individual or household Conditionality Earnings Threshold (CET) Intensive work search Claimants not working and those working but earning very low amounts and expected to take intensive action to secure work or work more.
+This includes: claimants with a health condition and a current fit note who have not yet been assessed by the WCA process.

+• claimants self-employed and the MIF does not apply. lead carers whose youngest child is aged 3 - 4 will be moved to the Intensive work search regime -- --- --